DAIR-Group/PPL-SI/README.md

 To compute valid p-values, we identify the truncation region $\mathcal{Z}$ where the feature selection event remains invariant.
 PPL-SI employs an efficient **divide-and-conquer algorithm** to decompose the problem into sub-intervals, solving for linear inequalities in parallel.

-![Divide and Conquer Strategy](figures/divide_conquer.png) *Figure 2: Schematic illustration of identifying the truncation region $\mathcal{Z}$ using a divide-and-conquer strategy.*
+![Divide and Conquer Strategy](figures/divide_conquer.png) *Figure 2: Schematic illustration of identifying the truncation region using a divide-and-conquer strategy.*

 ---